 Examine the MSDS for ‘Hazards’ and ‘Hazard Identification’ sections, particularly hazards related to heating the material.
 For example from the Medium Density Fiberboard (MDF) MSDS:

-While the laser cutter is equipped with a HEPA air filter, ALL gas release may be hazardous, so any materials releasing toxic fumes may not be used without express exception permission from senior Edge management.
+While the laser cutter is equipped with a HEPA air filter, ALL gas release may be hazardous, so any unapproved materials releasing toxic fumes may not be used without express exception permission from senior management of The Edge.

 If unsure of a material or the data contained within the MSDS, contact the manufacturer and enquire about laser cutting of the material.